 The tale concerns a single mother named Peggy Hodgson (Frances O’Connor), her four children (two girls and two boys) and their modest North London home.
 The youngest of the bunch, Billy (Benjamin Haigh), speaks with a stutter, and the youngest of the two girls, Janet (Madison Wolfe, a Louisiana native who is fully convincing as a shy British tween), is desperate to look cool in front of her friends.
 The other two children, 13-year-old Margeret (Lauren Esposito) and 10-year-old Johnny (Patrick McAuley), register as believable kids, but your attention is naturally drawn to Billy and Janet as the two most vulnerable and thus most likely to be possessed.

-This is roughly the same formula as the first Conjuring, and it’s a large reason why the film felt so character driven.
-In Conjuring 2, it again feels character-driven, but the combination of dual settings and characters whose narratives eventually intertwine feels a bit more disjointed, as if the Warrens don’t truly belong in this story.
+This is roughly the same formula as the first Conjuring, and it’s a large reason why that film felt so character driven.
+In Conjuring 2, it again feels character-driven, but the combination of dual settings and characters whose narratives eventually intertwine feels a bit more disjointed as if the Warrens don’t truly belong in this story.

 So, the story construction is not quite as strong this time, but the paranormal moments are as masterful as ever, another case of James Wan showing everyone else how this should be done.
-Not to get too spoilery, but the poltergeist ultimately fixates on Janet, not Billy, and an early sequence involving her barricading herself in her room showcases Wan’s brilliant use of sound design to maximize the psychological horror.
+Spoiler: the poltergeist ultimately fixates on Janet, not Billy, and an early sequence involving her barricading herself in her room showcases Wan’s brilliant use of sound design to maximize the psychological horror.
 As he told The Frame:

 Just to give it a bit more context: That one moment is very important because I wanted to shoot the sequence where the little girl goes into the room … to barricade the door.
 Then, when she runs to the bed, the camera follows her and we stay on her.
 Off camera — we don’t see it — we hear something getting thumped and then we hear something getting dragged away.
 I think that is the kind of stuff that sends a chill down your spine because you’re not expecting that to happen.
 The fact that it all happened off camera and only using sound design, it just fires up your imagination even more as to what that could be.
 So much of all this is about building anticipation.
 For me, what usually makes a horror sequence scary is the journey not the destination.

 I could keep going.
-There’s a remarkably clever new horror spin on a situation you might recognize from E.T., except this time the thing throwing the ball back is not an adorable little alien.
+There’s a remarkably clever new horror spin on a situation you might recognize from E.T..
 Our horror movie-trained expectations are repeatedly subverted (e.g., if you think someone’s about to be attacked think again about that seemingly safe other person across the room).
-Blurry background characters haunt us even more if they’d been visible.
+Blurry background characters haunt us even more if they had been visible.
 Little Madison Wolfe is an absolute revelation as Janet, displaying a desperation beyond her years, and Wilson and Farmiga are again reliable as the Warrens, although did the first Conjuring work this hard to make them seem so saintlike?

 It’s easily the scariest movie of the year.